craftnote/api-doc/README.md

 In order to test the API, create an account here https://craftnote-development.firebaseapp.com and send us a short e-mail to th@craftnote.de.
 We will then create you an API key.

+Please note that during this development phase the base URL for the API is https://europe-west1-craftnote-development.cloudfunctions.net/api/v1

 ## Swagger Definition
 You can explore the API via the included [swagger definition](https://bitbucket.org/Craftnote/api-doc/raw/master/swagger.json).
 Simply navigate to [editor.swagger.io](https://editor.swagger.io), press File ▸ Import URL and enter the [URL of the swagger definition](https://bitbucket.org/Craftnote/api-doc/raw/master/swagger.json).